 Master of Arts in Women’s and Gender Studies

 The MA in Women’s & Gender Studies combines advanced Women’s & Gender Studies courses in feminist theory, research methods, global feminisms, and selected topics with graduate-level courses in many disciplines.
 Currently Women’s & Gender Studies offers over 90 core and cross-listed courses drawn from approximately thirty departments across campus, taught by our own faculty, as well as a number of affiliated faculty.

-To earn an MA in Women’s & Gender Studies, students must complete 30 credits.
-Fifteen credits are in required Women’s & Gender Studies courses:
+To earn an MA in Women’s and Gender Studies, students must complete 30 credits.
+Fifteen credits are in required Women’s and Gender Studies courses (15 with thesis option):